thisisobate/kyverno-website/src/content/docs/policies/other/advanced-restrict-image-registries/advanced-restrict-image-registries.md

             namespace: default
       preconditions:
         any:
           - key: "{{request.operation || 'BACKGROUND'}}"
             operator: AnyIn
             value:
               - CREATE
               - UPDATE
       validate:
         message: This Pod names an image that is not from an approved registry.
         foreach:
           # Create a flattened array of all containers in the Pod.
-        - list: "request.object.spec.[initContainers, ephemeralContainers, containers][]"
+          - list: 'request.object.spec.[initContainers, ephemeralContainers, containers][]'
             deny:
               conditions:
                 all:
                   # Loop over every image and deny the Pod if any image doesn't match either the allowed registry in the
                   # cluster ConfigMap or the annotation on the Namespace where the Pod is created.
-                - key: "{{element.image}}"
+                  - key: '{{element.image}}'
                     operator: NotEquals
-                  value: "{{nsregistries}}"
+                    value: '{{nsregistries}}'
-                - key: "{{element.image}}"
+                  - key: '{{element.image}}'
                     operator: NotEquals
-                  value: "{{clusterregistries.data.registries}}"
+                    value: '{{clusterregistries.data.registries}}'
 ```